mp-singh/fun-learning/README.md

 ```

 ## Suggestions/Improvements
+I thrive to always be a better version of myself so if you see something that can be improved anywhere in the code, please let me know.
-Suggestions of what I should add to this repo or code improvements are all welcome.
+Suggestions of new algorithms or datastructures I should add to this repo are also welcome.
 Please open an issue to discuss or reach out to me directly via email.

 ## License